DrKrar/GeoEfficiency.jl/README.md

  *  `calcN` just a repeat of the `calc` function
  *  batch() which try to take required information from csv files located in the home directory inside a folder called `GeoEfficiency`.

-For more on the function and its methods prrfix the name of the function by `?`.
+For more on the function and its methods prefix the name of the function by `?`.

 ### note
    Input from the `console` can be numerical expression not just a number.